szymonWojdat/Easy21/README.md

 ## Discussion
 * What are the pros and cons of bootstrapping in Easy21?

+  Pros:
+    * Generally speeds up the learning process - more updates per episode.

+  Cons:
+    * The rewards happen only at the end of an episode, so there is a chance we can lower the value of a "good" state if it's              not terminal (as R = 0 for all non-terminal states).
+    * Increases the variance, as the environment isn't deterministic - sometimes we might get "unlucky" and the error (over- or undervalued state-action pair) keeps propagating on other state-action pairs (through R + Q(s', a')).

 * Would you expect bootstrapping to help more in blackjack or Easy21?
 Why?
+  In blackjack as there are effectively more states because we keep playing with the same pile of cards.
+So in case we don't apply bootstrapping, then we lose the information for all those non-terminal states - we'll never know what was the "state of the pile" two hits ago but it's important as, for example, if we're running low on 10s, then the odds of getting a 10 are low in that state, so hitting while sitting at 12 should be valued (at least slightly) higher than normally.

 * What are the pros and cons of function approximation in Easy21?

+  Pros:
+    * Takes less time to train as state-action values might be (and probably are) at least "partially" linearly dependent, so there is no need to run into every single state-action combination numerous times.

+  Cons:
+    * The value function might not be linear or in general - more complex than the approximator.
+    * In table lookups we start at 0, which is neutral but this isn't always true in case of function approximation - after a few updates, we might receive a non-zero value for a previously unseen state-action pair.

 * How would you modify the function approximator suggested in this section to get better results in Easy21?
+  I would try a neural network: Input: player value, dealer value (state).
+Output: hit value, stick value.
+Make it stochastic, eg. P(hit) = Q(hit)/(Q(hit) + Q(stick)).
+Experiment with different numbers of hidden layers and hidden units.